Integration Using Global Variables

 ${%KeyName}==string SYNTH_START|mei|...

-You can also assign values using the additional field at the end of the line.
+You can also assign values using the end-of-line additional fields.

 0 LOOP: